 - Nose: Peach, apricot and red berry

 - Flavors: Vanilla, fruit, honey, hints of oak

 - Price: $299.99 USD (750ml.)

 Armand de Brignac Brut Gold is an exceptional champagne that our tasting panel has fallen in love with.
-On the nose this wine is quite effervescent and fruity.
-Light, crisp and creamy across the palate, this wine is truly something special.
+On the nose this champagne is quite effervescent and fruity.
+Light, crisp and creamy across the palate, this champagne is truly something special.
 At nearly $300 what would you expect?
 If we had minor flaw to point out it would be the finish, which in our opinion is lacking some maturity overall.

 I know what your thinking… is it really worth $299?
 And our answer is yes.
 Here’s why.
-Armand de Brignac is as much of a statement as it is a beautifully balanced wine.
+Armand de Brignac is as much of a statement as it is a beautifully balanced champagne.
 This isn’t likely your everyday mimosa champagne.
 Nope, it’s for special occasions, special events or a special someone.

 When you purchase a bottle of Armand de Brignac Brut Gold you’re buying an incredibly handcrafted champagne, but you’re also buying status.
 When you have the Ace of Spades on ice people will understand you have discerning taste and some deep pockets.

 If you’re celebrating an anniversary, promotion or something totally outrageous we fully recommend this champagne.
 It is the ultimate gift too!
 With the holidays just around the corner you can’t find a better gift for the bottle poppin’ people in your life.